-Theory and different equipage share their way climbing the Ladder of Academic Art of Riding from Step 0 - 10, which is body education that improves the horse's health and how to carry a rider.
+Different equipage shares their way climbing the Ladder of Academic Art of Riding Step 0 - 10, which is body education that improves the health of the horse, that shall carry a rider.

 It is essential that both the horse and the rider are comfortable and working on the state of the individual achievements.

 - Step 0: basic horse and man relationship- grooming and leading